Docs

 Integrate Hasura with Clerk

-After your Clerk application has been created, go to the Clerk Dashboard and navigate to the JWT Templates page.
+After your Clerk application has been created, navigate to the JWT templates page in the Clerk Dashboard.
 Click on the New template button to create a new template based on Hasura.

-The JWT Templates page in the Clerk Dashboard.
+The JWT templates page in the Clerk Dashboard.
 The 'New template' button was clicked, and a pop up titled 'New JWT template' is shown.
-The 'Hasura' template is hovered over.
+The 'Hasura' template is hovered over

 Once the Hasura template is created, you will be redirected to the template's page.
 You can now configure the template to your needs.

-The 'Create new template' page of the JWT Templates page in the Clerk Dashboard.
+The 'Create new template' page of the JWT templates page in the Clerk Dashboard

 The Hasura template will pre-populate the default claims required by Hasura.
 You can include additional claims as necessary.
 Shortcodes are available to make adding dynamic user values easy.

-The 'Create new template' page of the JWT Templates page in the Clerk Dashboard.
-The page is scrolled down to the 'Claims' section.
+The 'Create new template' page of the JWT templates page in the Clerk Dashboard.
+The page is scrolled down to the 'Claims' section

 By default, Clerk will sign the JWT with a private key automatically generated for your application, which is what most developers use for Hasura.
 If you so choose, you can customize this key.